zippynk/ripoffbot/Readme.md

 The `--readconfig` flag reads all other data (with the exception of the `--classic` flag from the file titled `config.json` in the same directory as ripoffbot.
 This installation should contain an example configuration file, titled `config_example.json`.

 The `--password` flag prompts the user for a password when starting ripoffbot.
 Note that you may not be able to see the password as you type it, and that this can interfere with running ripoffbot in a location where you cannot actively input text.
+Does not run with `--readconfig`, as it does not apply there; the `config.json` file has an option for a password.

 # Commands (run from IRC):